 If you want to reset your API key, contact support.

-When you add your first PDF Blocks action to a flow, Power Automate will ask you for some parameters to create a connection:
+The first time you add a PDF Blocks action to a flow, Power Automate will ask you for some parameters to create a connection:

 - In Connection Name, write any string you want to use as the name of the connection.
 In the example above we used “My PDF Blocks connection”.

-- In API Key, write your PDF Block API Key, including the key_.
+- In API Key, write your PDF Block API Key.
 As you write it, it will be masked by dots like any other password.

 - In Server Hostname, Leave it blank to use any available server.
 EU Users: If you want your documents processed exclusively in European servers, write eu.api.pdfblocks.com in the box.